 Applying for a Summer School

 There are a limited number of places available for each summer school and a mixture of academic and widening participation criteria will be used to allocate places.
-The specific dates of each Summer School will be updated by the end of January.
-Similarly, the application forms will be available on the website between the end of January and early February.

 If you have any questions about the summer schools then please e-mail firstname.lastname@example.org